ashfurrow/blog/source/blog/2018-06-23-airbnb-and-react-native-expectations.html.markdown

 1. _"Engineers were able to move at an unparalleled speed"_, but also there were also technical and cultural hurdles that mitigated this success.
 2. Again, a qualified success: _"we were able to accomplish a number of things that we weren’t sure were possible."_ But they point to the same technical challenges and a lack of internal engineering resources that frustrated their team sometimes.
-3. This was a failure: _"we wound up supporting code on three platforms instead of two"_, which sounds grim.
+3. This was a failure(**\***): _"we wound up supporting code on three platforms instead of two"_, which sounds grim.
 But also, _"only a small percentage of our app was React Native"_, meaning they had a lot of overhead for not a lot benefit.
 I want to discuss this expectation in more detail, but more on that in a minute.
 4. A _"mixed bag"_, which some things being way easier and faster, while other things were worse.

 END_WIDE

+(**\*Note**: my characterization of #3 as a failure has been disputed; you should go read [Leland Richardson's thread][thread] responding to me to get a really great, nuanced clarification of Airbnb's experience sharing code between Android and iOS.)

 Okay so at first glance, this seems kind of promising, right?
 I mean, Airbnb says that "60% [of engineers] would describe their experience as amazing", so a _majority_ of your team is on board.
 But 5% were "strongly negative"?
 Interesting.
 Very interesting.
 We'll get back to this shortly, first let's talk about that third expectation.